twiegan/Blender-Models/README.md

 ## Description

-This project contains all Blender models that I have made, separated into their appropriate folders.
+This project contains all Blender models that I have made, separated into their appropriate folders.<br>
+Some models are completely my own creation and some closely follow online tututorials.

 ## Format